Inside (À l’intérieur) first published by Little White Lies

 What follows is a gory mix of home invasion slasher and body horror, as domestic scissors, knitting needles and DIY spears wreak unspeakable havoc on the flesh of the two warring women and anyone else unfortunate enough to come between them.
 It is all so gruellingly tense and bludgeoningly violent that viewers barely have time to catch their breath – and it is only after the closing credits have rolled and your fists have unclenched that the film’s ambiguities and irrationalities return, not unlike Dalle’s creepy ‘femme’, to haunt you.

-For the filmmakers wisely omit to reveal the inside scoop on whether their survivalist thrills are literal assault and battery (with Dalle as the vengeful psychokiller), supernatural tale (with Dalle as the ghost), or psychological dramatisation of dying Sarah’s struggle to keep her baby alive following the massive physical traumas of a road accident (with Dalle as death itself).
+For the filmmakers wisely omit to reveal the inside scoop on whether their survivalist thrills are literal assault and battery (with Dalle as the vengeful psychokiller), supernatural tale (with Dalle as the ghost), or psychological dramatisation of dying Sarah’s struggle to keep her baby alive in the car’s – and mother’s – interior following the massive physical traumas of a road accident (with Dalle as death itself).
 No matter how one sees it, however, Inside is a bleakly visceral chiller that penetrates your consciousness like a metal blade through the skull.

 strap: Gravid with ambiguity, Alexandre Bustillo & Julien Maury’s feature debut is a shocking forced entry in the New French Extremity